 In addition, a 3 x 3 metres wall underneath is composed of sixteen mirrors, six lenses, three lights and a record player constantly moving, held by a pair of mannequin legs.
 The reflective elements act as multipliers of the light and invite the viewer to immerse themselves in this colourful world of inanity.
 On the opposite side, a figure of a lady in a hat acts as a point of light welcoming the visitors into the venue.

-The installation was commissioned and created on site at Aures, an arts and events venue specialised in audio experiences located in the street art emblematic tunnel, Leake St, in Waterloo.
+The installation was commissioned and created on site at a sound art venue located in the street art emblematic tunnel, Leake St, in Waterloo.